Skip to main content

 Financial harm:

-The prevention principle: Spotting red flags early—ideally during pre-placement visits—prevents harm and saves the trauma of emergency moves later.
+The prevention principle: Spotting red flags early—ideally during pre-placement research and visits—prevents harm and saves the trauma of emergency moves later.

 The Red Flag Severity Calculator